 The Open Direct System is one single system that operates in two distinct ways:

 When the thermostat senses the need for heat, it turns on the pump.
-Warm water is pumped from the water heater, through the tubing within the floor and back to the water heater.
+Warm water is pumped from the water heater through the tubing within the floor, radiating heat through your underfloor radiant system and into your living spaces.
+The warm water reaches the end of the tubing loop considerably cooler than it started and makes its way back to the heater to be reheated.

 Note: Cold water does not enter the system during the heating mode unless someone draws hot water out because the system is already full.